 The Annual Holiday Accrual Report provides a detailed, real-time breakdown of employee holiday data.
 This guide explains how to access the report, interpret its fields, and use it effectively to manage holiday balances and risk.

-Click the graph icon along the top row to access
+- Click the graph icon along the top row to access the reporting suite

 (shown in the top right)